lingui/js-lingui/website/docs/tutorials/react-native.md

 Lingui does not ship with functionality that would allow you to determine the best locale you should activate by default.

-Instead, please refer to [Expo localization](https://docs.expo.dev/versions/latest/sdk/localization/) or [react-native-localize]().
+Instead, please refer to [Expo localization](https://docs.expo.dev/versions/latest/sdk/localization/#localizationgetlocales) or [react-native-localize](https://github.com/zoontek/react-native-localize#getlocales).
 Both packages will provide you with information about the locales that the user prefers.
+Combining that information with the locales that your app supports will give you the locale you should use by default.

-## Rendering of translations
+## Rendering and styling of translations

 As described in the [reference](/docs/ref/react.md#rendering-translations), by default, translation components render translation as a text without a wrapping tag.
 In React Native though, all text must be wrapped in the `Text` component.
 This means we would need to use the [`Trans`](/docs/ref/react.md#trans) component like this: